Written by: Guest | Best Company Editorial Team

-But physical amenities make up only one piece of the puzzle, at the property level.
+But physical amenities make up only one piece of the puzzle.
 Most important of all is learning how to calculate rental cash flow — a skill too many new investors gloss over.

 New investors tend to ignore infrequent-but-inevitable expenses like vacancy rate, repairs, maintenance, accounting costs, and so forth.
 But when you run cash flow numbers, you need to calculate the long-term average of all expenses, not just regular monthly expenses like the mortgage payment.

 Use a rental cash flow calculator to run the numbers, and be sure to include all expenses including: